Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Leaf drivers assigned to specific hardware resources drive specific subsystem in the device.
-To manipulate the subsystem or carry out a task, a leaf driver may ask help from root via parent calls and/or from other leaves via inter-leaf calls.
+To manipulate the subsystem or carry out a task, a leaf driver may ask help from root via root calls and/or from other leaves via inter-leaf calls.

 A leaf can also broadcast events through infrastructure code for other leaves to process.
 It can also receive event notification from infrastructure about